Frank-Pechar/js-mapty/README.md

 # JavaScript Project
 ## Desription of App Functionality, Features, and Methods

 Javascript coding project I completed from Udemy - The Complete Javascript Course 2023: From Zero to Expert by Jonas Schmedtmann.
-After coding this project through the course I then added additional modifications and commenting of code for educational purposes.
+After coding this project through the course I then added additional commenting of the code for educational purposes.

 App can be run from: https://frank-pechar-js-mapty.netlify.app/